 - Is used as a key trading pair on Binance DEX

-- Is widely accepted and used across Binance Chain applications
+- Is widely accepted and used across Binance Chain and Binance Smart Chain applications

-Binance Chain is a new blockchain, launched by Binance in April 2019.
-Its most distinctive feature is how tightly integrated it is with the Binance DEX and how tightly focused it is on financial applications.
+Binance Chain is a blockchain launched by Binance in April 2019.
+Its most distinctive feature is how tightly integrated it is with the Binance DEX and its focus on financial applications.

 In order to improve performance, Binance Chain does not support smart contracts.